zhaojj2209/tp/docs/UserGuide.md

 ### 4.5 Bookmark Expense

-Fine\\$\\$e's Bookmark Expense feature is used to store frequent expenses that the user makes such as paying of monthly phone bills or buying bubble tea weekly.
+A **bookmark expense** is a template that allows you to create expenses that you make frequently, such as paying phone bills monthly or buying bubble tea weekly.
-The user will be then be able to edit, delete and convert a bookmarked expense to conveniently add it into Fine<span>$</span><span>$</span>e's expense list.
+You can convert a bookmark expense repeatedly to create as many expenses as you want, and the created expenses will automatically be added to Fine<span>$</span><span>$</span>e's expenses list.

+To help you manage your finances, Fine\$\$e records the following information about each of your bookmark expenses:
+1. **Title**: A descriptive title, to remind you what the bookmark expense is about.
+1. **Amount**: How much money you will spend each time you convert the bookmark expense into an expense.
+1. **Categories**: Any number of categories, to help you group related incomes together.

 ![Bookmark Expense Overview](images/userguide/bookmark/AnnotatedBookmarkExpenseOverview.png)